dybran/Containerizing-Microservices-Project/Containerizing-microservices-project.md

 `$ docker compose down`

+Whenever make changes to the codes, we pull the updated code from github

+`$ git pull`

-When ever changes are made to the codes, we pull from github and run the `$ docker compose build` command to add the changes.
+and run the `$ docker compose build` command to build the changes.

-It is adviced to make small changes at a time in microservices than making big changes at once.
+In microservices, it is encouraged to make small changes multiple times than making big changes at once.